What Does Private Health Insurance Insurance (PKV) Cost in Germany? A Comprehensive Guide

 When calculating premiums, a distinction must also be made between employees, the self-employed, civil servants and family members.

-In the statutory health insurance, spouses and children are included in the family insurance free of charge, as long as they do not have their own income.
-In private health insurance, this does not matter.
-A separate contract is required for each insured person.
+In the statutory health insurance, spouses and children are included in the family insurance without extra costs, as long as they do not have their own or a low income.
+In private health insurance a separate contract is required for each insured person.
+But even with children private health insurance can make financial sense and lets you choose the coverage you think is best for your family.

 ottonova's private health insurance offers three coverage options for salaried employees, each with a different scope of benefits: the Premium Economy, Business Class and First Class tariff.